- Home

 -

-Long-term solutions for the treatment of PFAS in drinking water are to be paid for from the approximately $700 million 3M and State of Minnesota Settlement Agreement that will go to east metro communities.
-Preliminary estimates indicate Woodbury’s long-term treatment facility will cost at least $150 million, maybe more, depending on several factors and other future possible changes to health standards and guidelines.
-It will be the largest public infrastructure project in the city’s history.
+Approximately 90% of the water treatment plant and pipeline costs are anticipated to be paid for through the approximately $700 million (after legal fees) from the 2018 3M and State of Minnesota Settlement Agreement.
+Preliminary estimates indicate Woodbury’s water treatment plant will cost more than $300 million, depending on several factors, including future possible changes to health standards and guidelines for PFAS.